twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 1 Notes.md

 Governments use taxes to help provide income to people in need.
 They also use taxes to supply goods and services that are not being provided in other ways.

-# centrally planned economies vs market economies
+# centrally planned vs market  vs mixed economies

 **Centrally Planned Economy:** An economy in which the government decides how economic resources will be allocated (ex.
 Soviet Union
 - not good at producing low cost (plentiful), high quality goods and services.